Marine Highway 101 for last mile planning

 Int 898 – A Local Law to amend the administrative code of the city of New York, in relation to translating the citizen’s air complaint program portal into the designated citywide languages

-Last-mile zoning text amendment – The special permit would set forth the following conditions:
+Last-mile zoning text amendment – We believe this passed as part of the City of Yes.
+The special permit would set forth the following conditions:

 o Any last-mile warehouse must be at least 1,000 feet from any school, park, nursing home, or public housing development.